Your electricity network company

 Here is a list of frequently asked questions (FAQs):

-To facilitate competition, there is an obligation for regular meter readings to be obtained for all meters.
-This is standard procedure throughout Great Britain and the Republic of Ireland where electricity markets have been open to competition for longer.
+To help customers easily switch electricity suppliers, there is a need for regular meter readings to be obtained for all meters.
+This is standard procedure throughout Great Britain and the Republic of Ireland.

 Normally meter reading is carried out on a quarterly cycle, approximately every 13 weeks: